100 Unit 10 Practice and Assessment Exercises

 Connecting Concepts: Metabolism, Thermal Power, Heat

-Let’s imagine that we thought the baby could handle generating the needed to replace the heat loss you calculate above by simply converting food Calories into thermal energy.
+Let’s imagine that we thought the baby could handle generating the thermal energy needed to replace the heat loss you calculate above by simply converting food Calories into thermal energy.
 In that case we wouldn’t need an incubator, we would just need to keep the baby well fed.
 How much breast milk would the baby need to drink each day?
 Let’s find out.

 Breast milk has 700 Calories (kcal) per kg.
 [2] How many kg/s of milk would the baby need to drink to intake the same energy as what is lost?